jorisroovers/gitlint/docs/rules/user_defined_rules/index.md

 1: UC2 Body does not contain a 'Signed-off-by Line' # (1)
 ```

 1. Example output of a user-defined **Signed-off-by** rule.
-Other violations occuring in
+Other violations occurring in
     [examples/commit-message-1](https://github.com/jorisroovers/gitlint/blob/main/examples/commit-message-1) were
     removed for brevity.